gio0123/Giovanni-Rofa-Project-Pink-Aid/README.md

 <width="907" alt="Screenshot 2024-05-16 at 2 33 25 AM" src="https://github.com/gio0123/Giovanni-Rofa-Project-Pink-Aid/assets/166750257/e6b0a07a-fab8-413f-a48f-c0ce039c8595"><img width="907" alt="Screenshot 2024-05-16 at 2 33 25 AM" src="https://github.com/gio0123/Giovanni-Rofa-Project-Pink-Aid/assets/166750257/e6b0a07a-fab8-413f-a48f-c0ce039c8595">

 ## Overview
-This AI generated chatbot is designed to assit homeless Veterans 24/7 with finding local housing options.
+This AI generated chatbot is designed to assist homeless Veterans 24/7 with finding local housing options.

 ## Project Pink Aid: What is it?
 Project Pink Aid is the name of the chatbot.
 The color pink repersents purity, love, and compassion; and the goal of this service to ensure aid is available and accessible for our Veterans.
 Project Pink Aid is programmed and designed to be easy to use and accessible with its text-to-speech feature along with its translation feature.